-Continuing to unite his many relationships and networks in the Detroit community and beyond, Tonon strives to champion noble initiatives citywide.
-As Co-Founder of the Detroit Music Foundation and member of the Detroit's creative community, Adrian has bridged government and the arts, in an effort to advocate for a thriving and sustainable creative culture.
+As Co-Founder of the Detroit Music Foundation and member of the Detroit's creative community, Adrian has also bridged government and the arts, in an effort to advocate for a thriving and sustainable creative culture.

 lawrence matthews, artist

 Born in Memphis, TN in 1991, Lawrence Matthews III came from a family who encouraged him to be an artist from a young age.
 Being raised in a racially tense environment his experiences and interests manifested themselves in his visual art.
 Matthews graduated from Germantown High School in 2009.
 After experimenting with different styles and influences, Matthews came into his own creating visual art combining Post Modernist, Pop Art, and contemporary influences to tell the story of the African Descendant living in America.
-His work ranges from oil paintings, to collage, photography, and ready-made sculpture, to music and film.
 Musically Matthews’s style incorporates hip-hop, alternative rock and electronic music resulting in emotionally vulnerable storytelling and eclectic production.
 A recent recipient of a Bachelor of Fine Arts degree from the University of Memphis, he has shown work in multiple group exhibitions around the mid-south.
 He was awarded “Best of Show” in the University’s 31st Annual Juried Student Exhibition in 2014.
 He also was awarded the Deans Creative Achievement Award and Department of Art Creative Achievement Award in 2015.
 In 2016 he was awarded the Arts Accelerator Grant from Arts Memphis.
-Matthews has had many solo exhibitions spanning painting, photography, and installation including performances and exhibitions with the Brooks and Civil Rights Museum.

-Based in Nashville, and best for her work with India.Arie, Anasa has shepherded many artists and creative thinkers through the process of manifesting their own creative vision and provided strategic support in important cultural, political and social justice spaces.
+Based in Nashville, Anasa has shepherded many artists and creative thinkers through the process of manifesting their own creative vision and provided strategic support in important cultural, political and social justice spaces.
 She has produced and curated countless albums, videos, tours and festivals.
 She has also designed and facilitated national learning exchanges, trained nonprofit leaders to integrate cultural strategy into their work, and has twice been invited to the White House by the Obama administration to advise on cultural policy.